DanielPels/Portfolio/content/about.md

 Always looking for new challenging problems to solve, not afraid to teach and and be taught.

-* co-founder of [GobletGames.com](http://GobletGames.com/) and we created 12 awesome games.
+* co-founder of [GobletGames.com](http://GobletGames.com/) and we've created 12 awesome games.
 * Taught programming to first and second year students at [Mediacollege Amsterdam](https://www.ma-web.nl/opleidingen/opleidingsoverzicht/gamedeveloper/)

 Launched games on: